mickfuzz/makecode-platformer-101/courseOverview.md

 ### Playtesting

+Playtesting is a great way to really understand how the changes to your game make an impact on how the player experiences it.
+It is easy to get carried away with your own ideas and forget about the end player, so regular play testing keeps us in touch with what makes our game challenging and fun ot play.

-If you are doing this as a group then be sure to test a couple of games and make sure at least a couple of people test your game.
+If you are doing Playtesting as a group then be sure to test a couple of games and make sure at least a couple of people test your game.
-Use the linked feedback sheet to help give feedback on games.
+Use this linked feedback sheet to help give feedback on games.

+If you are working through this by yourself try to find a couple of people to give you feedback.
+You can use the MakeCode forum as a way of doing this.
+Here's how. << Add this in.

 ## Part Four -  Debugging and more